ss16118/the-dixie-project/home-intro.md

 August 10th, 2020

 > P.S.
 The source code of this site can be found on [Github](https://github.com/ss16118/the-dixie-project).
-It is single-page react website that is far from being fancy.
+It's a single-page react website that is far from being fancy.
 I have to apologize to my father, for I can't make his site a bit more colorful, but well, I got to say that I really did put my heart into this.
 As for the language, due to the sheer volume of the contents, I am sorry to say that I can't handle the translation of all 657 blog posts, so unlike my personal website, there won't be an English version.
 >
 > P.P.S.
 It's pretty unlikely I know, but if you wish to contact me, you can always find my contact info on [my webpage](ss16118.github.io/siyuans-hub/).